Thursday, February 22, 2018

 UltraSatan?
 More like UltraGOD!

-When my hard disk decided to kick the bucket I replaced it with an Ultrasatan.
+When my hard disk decided to kick the bucket, I replaced it with an Ultrasatan.
 It's built like a tank and incredibly versatile and (obviously) silent - the old hard drive sounded like a Vulcan Bomber!!
-Of course, I could have bought CosmosEx/Gotek route but I'd rather attempt open-heart surgery than risk breaking my Atari ST.
+I could have bought CosmosEx/Gotek, but I would rather attempt open-heart surgery than risk cutting my Atari ST.

 But what about games??
-Not to worry, there are runnable disks thanks to Floppy Image Runner by Peter Putnik who has also adapted hundreds of games to load directly off the Ultrasatan.
-The D-Bug guys have converted loads of games with stunning menus and cheats - I wish they'd continue on as these are amazing.
+Not to worry, there are runnable disks thanks to Floppy Image Runner by Peter Putnik, who has adapted hundreds of games to load directly off the Ultrasatan.
+The D-Bug guys have converted loads of games with stunning menus and cheats - I wish they'd continue on as they are amazing.

-Yep, I sure love my Ultrasatan which is a superb clump of hardware and one I cannot recommend highly enough.
-So visit Lotharek's website for more information and lots of other goodies - get yourself one of these beasts!!
+I sure love my Ultrasatan, which is a superb clump of hardware and one I cannot recommend highly enough.
+Visit Lotharek's website for more information and lots of other goodies - get yourself one of these beasts!!

 Friday, February 02, 2018